-Topic Summary For more information 1.1 Arunta, Spi rit and the transaction Who is the issuer of this Prospectus?
+Topic Summary For more information 1.1 Arunta, Spirit and the transaction Who is the issuer of this Prospectus?
 Arunta Resources Limited [ACN 089 224 402] incorporated in Australia ("Arunta" or "Company").
 Section 2 Who are Arunta and who Spirit?
 Arunta is a former resources company that proposes changing its business by acquiring 100% of the issued capital of Spirit Telecom (Australia) Pty Ltd ("Spirit").
 Sections 2 & 4 Spirit is an established private Australian company operating in the telecommunications industry.
 What will be the Company's business From completion of the acquisition of Spirit the Company's business will become the provision of telecommunications services.
 Section 4 after the acquisition of Spirit?
 The Company's business and operations will wholly comprise the acquired business and operations of Spirit.
 It will have no other activities.
 Spirit provides Superfast Internet services to a range of residential and commercial buildings in Sydney, Melbourne and Brisbane.
-What is the acquisition transaction?
-The acquisition of Spirit by Arunta is to be effected through Arunta purchasing all issued share capital in Spirit from the shareholders of Spirit (as Vendors) in consideration of the issue of 611,250,000 New Shares and 197,594,357 New Options to the Spirit Vendors.
-Section 2 This will result in a material change in the nature and scale of Arunta's activities.
+What is the acquisition transaction? acquisition purchasing all issued share capital in Spirit from the shareholders of This will result in a material change in the nature and scale of Arunta's activities.
 The acquisition of Spirit is subject to the following conditions: the Company conducting and securing subscriptions from investors of a minimum of \$2 million and no more than \$3 million under the Equity Offer made through this Prospectus; the Company completing the acquisition of Spirit; ASX conditionally confirming that it will re-admit the Company to the Official List of ASX; all material consents required from government authorities for the acquisition of Spirit being obtained; and the non-occurrence of any event having a material adverse effect on Arunta or Spirit prior to completion of the acquisition of Spirit.
 Why has this Equity Offer been issued?
 The purpose of the Prospectus is to assist the Company to re-comply with Chapters 1 and 2 of the ASX Listing Rules, to qualify the consideration Shares and options for trading, and to make the Equity Offer to provide Arunta with funding.
 Section 8.4